lnemail/lnemail/README.md

 The development environment includes:
 - Bitcoin regtest node with automatic mining
 - Two LND nodes with channels for Lightning payments
-- Mail server for email handling
+- Mail server for email handling with SMTP support
 - Redis for background job processing
 - LNemail API and worker services